 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-During the exam, your child’s hip will be examined to see how far it can move.
-The doctor may refer your child to a specialist.
-An orthopedist focuses on bones and joints.
+It will focus on the hip.
+This may be enough to suspect LCPD.
+Your child may be sent to a doctor who treats bones and joints.

-There are no current guidelines to prevent LCPD because the cause is unknown.
+There are no guidelines to prevent LCPD.
+The cause is not known.

 Family Doctor—American Academy